-The most famous of the many Cinderella Fairy Tale versions was written by Charles Perrault in 1697.
+The most famous of the many Cinderella Fairy Tale versions was written in 1697 by French author Charles Perrault.
 Disney's version was one of the most popular versions taken from this authors work.

 Some of the characters from this version include: